Cyber Security

 ISO 27001

-ISO 27001 provides requirements for an information security management system (ISMS), though there are more than a dozen standards in the ISO 27000 family.
+ISO 27001 provides requirements for an information security management system (ISMS) that protects sensitive data.
 It’s best-practice approach helps organisations manage their information security by addressing people, processes and technology.

 Software development companies, cloud companies and IT support companies will implement ISO 27001 to assure clients that they can certifiably safeguard their information in the best possible way.